jmynes/IPRO497-203---OnTheGo/README.md

   * Restart Arduino IDE
   * Upload arduino/OTGIPRO497-203-Bluetooth.ino to Arduino Uno
     * Test connection between JY-MCU Linvor 1.8 Bluetooth Module & Android device
+      * Text between starting config & done does not reliably show up in any one location, if at all
       * Bluetooth Terminal app should be able to send to serial monitor @ 9600 BAUD
   * If successful, upload arduino/standardFirmata/standardFirmata.ino to board
 * Run node node/board-with-port.js